ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Run Jest

 1. A file `App.test.tsx` is created automatically by create-react-app to test `App.tsx`.
 For each file `file.tsc` under test, we can create a file `file.test.tsx`
+2. Organize your tests by choosing relevant names and using directories
-2. In the Terminal window, use `npm t` to run the tests
+3. In the Terminal window, use `npm t` to run the tests

 #### Troubleshooting